ATLANTA KOLIBRI also KORALLE JR.

 Kolibri # 2

 About ten years later, I found an orange Kolibri that had hardly been used.
 I sold the yellow boat for twice what I paid for it.
-For 18 years, my wife, our children and grandchildren enjoyed sailing the Kolibri.
+For 18 years, my wife, our children and grandchildren enjoyed sailing our Kolibri.

 Kolibri #3